 – Foster care for the child in the foreign country during the adoption process.

 – Re-adopting in the United States, in some instances (even if formally adopted in another country) you will have to re-adopt when you get to the United States.

 – Naturalization process; this step is vital to ensure the child is afforded all the protection of being a United States citizen.

 – Proof to the United States government that the adoptive family has income or assets that put them 125 percent or more above the poverty level for a family size that includes the child to be adopted.

 – Undiagnosed medical problems.
 Various parasites, skin disorders, and so on may require treatment after you bring the child home.

-There are some financial risks in international adoptions.
+There are some financial risks in international adoption.
 A country may decide to close its doors to outside adoptions.
 In that case, adoptive parents in the middle of the adoption process in that country could lose money, as well as be unable to complete an adoption of a child already selected.
 In most cases, the agency you’re working with will be aware of impending changes in a particular country, usually before a specific child has been identified, and redirect you to another country.
-There may be some costs for additional paperwork required by the new country
+There may be some costs for additional paperwork required by the new country in international adoption.